 In a separate study, Husin, Azahari & Rahman (2014) stated that the compulsory wedding expenses in Islam merely include dowry, which is an essential gift of a husband to his wife.
 However, Islam also encourages the walimah al-urus as a way of spreading one's marriage for public knowledge.
 Based on this regularity, the study concluded that the cost of wedding expenses should be low, easy and not burdensome to any party if it was implemented as outlined by Islam.
 Aside from that, the study of Syed Husin, Azahari & Ab Rahman (2016) also discussed the concept of the wedding expenditure determined by the Prophet.
-Based on the conducted qualitative analysis, there are four ways of wedding expending on ability, simplicity and collaboration.
+Based on the conducted qualitative analysis, there are four ways of wedding expenditure adopted from the Prophet which includes spending on only useful things, depending on ability, simplicity and collaboration.